Thousands raised in memory of Leeds cancer tragedy new mum

 Miss Brett had hoped to take her children to Disneyland in Florida and money raised is set to be used to fund a trip for them with the remainder donated to St James’s Hospital.

-Her stepfather Simon Plant, 37, thanked everyone who contributed to the appeal, adding: “It’s unbelievable.
+Her stepfather Simon Plant thanked everyone who contributed to the appeal, adding: “It’s unbelievable.
 For people that didn’t know her to contribute, it restores your faith in Britain and everyone who lives here.”

 Mr Plant, also of Kirkstall, said Miss Brett, who was 28-weeks pregnant at the time, was suffering from back pain and was thought to be dehydrated when she was admitted to Leeds General Infirmary last November.